 Step - 2 Browser requesting the full URL: Once your browser gets the IP address from the server, the browser now demands the full URL of the entered domain name from the server.

 Step - 3: Web server sends its response: The server will respond to the request made by your browser by sending you the desired page.
 If the page is not present in the server or there is some issue in sending the correct response to the request.
 The server will send you the error message.

 Step - 4: Browser displays the information: If everything is working fine, your web browser will show you the web page you requested by obtaining the needful information of the web page provided in the server's response.

 Why Do We Need A Server For The Internet To Work?

-The very first thing you need to know is that a server is a repository of the information which is shown on web pages.
-A request sent by you from the server is basically you entering the web address on your browser's search bar and pressing the enter button.
+The first thing you need to know is that a server is a repository of the information shown on web pages.
+A request sent by you from the server is you entering the web address on your browser's search bar and pressing the enter button.
 The server gets the request from the different ports, and it sends an adequate response to deliver your browser the web page on the screen that you have requested.
 In the core of the server's working, you will find it running on a complex process of request-response day in and day out and in each second of the minute.